EU Warns Brexit Deal Unlikely As Talks Deliver No Progress - UrduPoint

 EU Warns Brexit Deal Unlikely As Talks Deliver No Progress

-The EU and Britain on Friday traded blame for the lack of progress after the latest round of post-Brexit trade talks, with Brussels warning that a deal looked unlikel
+The EU and Britain on Friday traded blame for the lack of progress after the latest round of post-Brexit trade talks, with Brussels warning that a deal looked unlikely

 Brussels, (APP - UrduPoint / Pakistan Point News - 21st Aug, 2020 ) :The EU and Britain on Friday traded blame for the lack of progress after the latest round of post-Brexit trade talks, with Brussels warning that a deal looked unlikely.